 Percentage of Fees or Commission

 The factor receives a fixed percentage of the claim amount from the company for providing factoring services.
-This amount is known either as ‘factoring fees’ or ‘factoring commission’
+This amount is known either as ‘factoring fees’ or ‘factoring commission.’

 The major difference between recourse and non-recourse factoring is the assumption of credit risk.
-Generally, the funding on non-recourse basis is more popular as it provides protection against legal bankruptcy, insolvency, and loss on non-payment.
+Generally, funding on a non-recourse basis is more popular as it provides protection against legal bankruptcy, insolvency, and loss on non-payment.

 Any Other Terms or Conditions

-Factoring is one of the quickest and flexible ways for businesses to build up their cash flows.
+Factoring is one of the quickest and most flexible ways for businesses to build up their cash flows.
 Though this totally depends upon the unique needs of the business, it is today one of the most popular methods to raise finance.